 Be ready to retrieve information from the following documents when you are filling in the form:

-- if a new construction is purchased, a letter from the builder-developer stating the construction’s completion date or a receipt of the payment of the final instalment.
+- If you acquired new property or construction, a letter from the builder-developer or the receipt proving the payment of the final instalment

 Filing on paper – do not forget the enclosures